Make and receive RTT calls in FaceTime on Mac

 After the other person accepts the call, click RTT, then start typing.

-If you selected Send Immediately in Accessibility RTT preferences, the recipient sees each character as you type.
+If you selected Send Immediately in RTT settings for Accessibility, the recipient sees each character as you type.
 Otherwise, press Return to send the message.

 Answer RTT calls on your Mac